A New Look at the Position Operator in Quantum Theory: New position operator and wave packet spreading

 We conclude that in our approach an ultrarelativistic particle (e.g. the photon) experiences WPS neither in the direction of its momentum nor in perpendicular directions, i.e. the WPS effect for an ultrarelativistic particle is absent at all.

-Let us note that the absence of WPS in perpendicular directions is simply a consequence of the fact that a consistently defined operator ${\bf {\cal R}}_{\bot}$ commutes with the Hamiltonian, i.e. ${\bf r}_{\bot}$ is a conserving physical quantity.
+Let us note that the absence of WPS in perpendicular directions is simply a consequence of the fact that a consistently defined operator ${\bf {\cal R}}_{\bot}$ commutes with the Hamiltonian.
+In quantum theory a physical quantity is called conserved if its operator commutes with the Hamiltonian.
+Therefore ${\bf r}_{\bot}$ is a conserved physical quantity.
+In contrast to classical theory, this does not mean that ${\bf r}_{\bot}$ should necessarily have only one value but means that the ${\bf r}_{\bot}$ distribution does not depend on time.
 On the other hand, the longitudinal coordinate is not a conserved physical quantity since a particle is moving along the direction of its momentum.
 However, in a special case of ultrarelativistic particle the absence of WPS is simply a consequence of the fact that the wave function given by Eq. (\ref{ultra}) depends on $r$ and $t$ only via a combination of $r-ct$.

-Consider now the model discussed in Sec. \ref{experiment} when the momentum wave function is described by Eq. (\ref{spherically}).
-As noted in Sec. \ref{experiment}, the standard choice leads to the result given by Eq. (\ref{tildechi}) which is counterintuitive.
-In view of the discussion at the end of Sec. \ref{consistent}, one might think that this result is a consequence of the fact that standard position operator is a sum of the operators corresponding to different noncommuting physical quantities the contributions of which should be considered separately.

-The wave function given by Eq. (\ref{spherically}) is spherically symmetric and is the eigenstate of the momentum operator ${\bf L}$ such that all the eigenvalues equal zero.
-Hence the physical quantity defined by the operator ${\bf {\cal R}}_{\bot}$ is not semiclassical and the problem arises whether in this situation the operator ${\bf {\cal R}}_{\bot}$ should be modified.
-It follows from Eq. (\ref{rbot}) that $||{\bf {\cal R}}_{\bot}\chi||\leq \lambda||\chi||$.
-As noted in Sec. \ref{momentum}, one can expect that the coordinate wave function cannot define coordinates with the accuracy better than the wave length.
-Hence a reasonable approximation in this case is that the position operator contains only the parallel part ${\bf G}{\cal R}_{||}$.
-In this approximation different components of the position operator commute with each other.
-Therefore one can define the coordinate wave function which in the given case again has the form (\ref{sphericalpsi}).

-Since ${\bf p}={\bf G}p$, ${\bf G}$ acts only on angular variables and ${\cal R}_{||}$ acts only on the variable $p$ we conclude that in the given case the angular parts of the position and momentum operators are the same in contrast to the situation in standard theory where those parts are related to each other by the Fourier transform.

-As noted in Sec. \ref{experiment}, in standard theory the angular resolution corresponding to Eq. (\ref{tildechi}) is a quantity of the order of $\lambda/d$ while from obvious geometrical considerations this quantity should be of the order of $d/L$.
-As noted in Sec. \ref{experiment}, for calculating the angular resolution one should project the coordinate wave function on the state having the support inside the volume $V$ where the photon will be measured.
-Suppose that the volume $V$ is inside the element $do$ of the solid angle.
-Then in view of the fact that angular variables in the coordinate and momentum wave functions are the same, any measurement of the photon momentum inside $V$ can give only the results where the direction of the photon momentum is inside $do$.